untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 ## Notes

-- `.untold` tile payloads currently use the engine's immediate full-load runtime path.
-Tile-level load and unload work today; sub-mesh out-of-core chunk streaming is future work.
+- `.untold` tile payloads participate in the current tiled streaming architecture, including tile-level load/unload, remote download + cache, per-tile LOD/HLOD, and large-tile OCC sub-mesh streaming when the runtime classifies a tile into the OOC path.
 - The Python files in [`scripts`](/Users/haroldserrano/Desktop/UntoldEngineStudio/UntoldEngine/scripts) are implementation details.
 The recommended user entry points are the shell wrappers in the same folder.